pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Use Case ID: 2
 ### Use Case
-- user starts a typing test in normal mode
+- user starts a typing challenge in normal mode
 ### Primary Actor(s)
 - any type of user
 - firebase